rito2k/MTR/README.md

 - Remote Powershell enabled on remote MTR
 - MTR device resolvable and accesible over the network

-On local management machine:
+**On local management machine:**
 - Run $PSVersionTable and check if PSVersion >= 5.1
 - Define the trusted remote endpoint(s) where you will connect to:

-    Set-Item WSMan:\localhost\Client\TrustedHosts -Value "<MTR_IP|<MTR_Name>" -Force
+    Set-Item WSMan:\localhost\Client\TrustedHosts -Value "<MTR_IP|<MTR_Name>" [-Force]

-Locally, on remote MTR device:
+**Locally, on remote MTR device:**
 - Open an admin elevated Powershell session, run Enable-PSRemoting

-Use the -SkipNetworkProfileCheck parameter if network is not trusted (public) and still want to force PsRemoting, or directly define your network as private by executing:
+Use the _-SkipNetworkProfileCheck_ parameter if network is not trusted (public) and still want to force PsRemoting, or directly define your network as private by executing:

     Set-NetConnectionProfile -Name "<Network_Name>" -NetworkCategory Private

 Maybe you also want or need to override the Local Security Policy to allow to connect to the MTR remotely from the network:

-  Open the Local Security Policy by running "Secpol.msc" and add the Administrators security group to Security Settings -> Local Policies -> User Rights Assignment -> Access this computer from the network.
+  Open the Local Security Policy by running _Secpol.msc_ and add the Administrators security group to Security Settings -> Local Policies -> User Rights Assignment -> Access this computer from the network.

 From here on, you can directly enter a Powershell session on the remote device (1), or run PS commands (2) from your admin server/workstation with the appropriate credentials:

-    $cred = Get-Credential <MTR_Admin_AccountName>
+    $cred = Get-Credential
     $MTR_device = "<MTR_FQDN_or_IP_Address>"

 (1):